davidmalcolm/texi2rst/output/_build/html/_sources/common-misunderstandings-with-gnu-c++.txt

 the implicit copy-assignment for Derived objects is invoked (as it is inside func in the example).

-G++ implements the intuitive algorithm for copy-assignment: assign all direct bases, then assign all members.
+G++ implements the 'intuitive' algorithm for copy-assignment: assign all direct bases, then assign all members.
 In that algorithm, the virtual base subobject can be encountered more than once.
 In the example, copying proceeds in the following order: val, name (via